Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Once you have loaded into VRC and go to your QuickMenu you are going to see a new tab.
 Clicking this tab will bring you to this first menu, the main menu. *After you accept the eula*

-### Remove Leash
+  <h3>Remove Leash</h3>
   Remove Leash does as it says.
 If you have *ANY* leashes attached clicking this button will remove *ALL* of the leashes.

-### Clear Notifications
+  <h3>Clear Notifications</h3>
   Clear Notifications clears all current notifications, even those that are *currently* pending.
 This is more used if you need to clear a build up of T.W. requests.

-### TW Settings
+  <h3>TW Settings</h3>
   A collection of settings for T.W.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#tw-settings-1)

-### Status and ETC
+  <h3>Status and ETC</h3>
   A collection of settings refering to your T.W. status and other information.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#status-and-etc-1)

-### Gag Pets
+  <h3>Gag Pets</h3>
   This toggle will attempt to gag *ALL* pets leashed. *This will fail if pet does not have force mute allowed.*

-### Temp Unlock Leashes
+  <h3>Temp Unlock Leashes</h3>
   This toggle will temporarily unlock *ALL* leashes attached to pets. *THIS WILL NOT UNLOCK YOU!*

-### AV3 Remote Config
+  <h3>AV3 Remote Config</h3>
   A collection of your current avatars parameters that you can set to allow the Master to control.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#av3-remote-config-1)

-### Individual Pet Controls
+  <h3>Individual Pet Controls</h3>
   A collection of your current pets allowing for individual control of each pet.
 [ReadMore](https://github.com/Kin-kay/TWGuide.github.io/edit/main/index.md#individual-pet-control)

-### Leash Length
+  <h3>Leash Length</h3>
   Sets the length for *ALL* pet leashes. *THIS WILL NOT CHANGE YOUR LEASH!*

-### Lovense Strength
+  <h3>Lovense Strength</h3>
   Sets the strength for *ALL* connected pet lovense. *THIS WILL NOT EFFECT YOUR LOVENSE!*

 </details>